nitya308/nuggets-game/DESIGN.md

 ### Functional decomposition

-1. grid_read: initializes the grid from file
+1. grid_read: initializes the grid from file name
 2. grid_isOpen: verifies whether given location is wall or not
 3. grid_isVisible: gives set of visible locations from viewpoint
-4. grid_displayVisible: gives visible set + known set, with gold and players in visible part only
+4. grid_updateView: gives visible set from new location + known set, 				with gold and players symbols in visible part only
+5. grid_displaySpectator: gives set of all locations, with gold and 				players symbols as chars
 5. grid_print: turns set of locations into formatted string
 6. grid_locationConvert: converts integer into 2-d coordinates
+7. grid_getNumberRows: gives number of rows in grid
+8. grid_getNumberCols: gives number of cols in grid
+9. grid_delete: deletes the grid

 ### Pseudo code for logic/algorithmic flow

 #### grid_read
-	Reads from text file
+	Reads from file
 	stores each char in a 2D array of characters stores the 2D array in Game data structure